TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedtimeoutvmnetworkunresponsive.md

 # Error ExtensionFailedTimeoutVMNetworkUnresponsive

 <!--issueDescription-->
-Backup operation failed due to delay in network calls while performing the snapshot operation.
+Backup operation failed due to a delay in network calls while performing the snapshot operation.
 <!--/issueDescription-->

 ## **Recommended Steps**

-We have detected that your backup operation failed due to delay in network calls while performing the snapshot operation.
+We have detected that your backup operation failed due to a delay in network calls while performing the snapshot operation.

 To resolve this issue, perform Step 1.
 If the issue persists, try steps 2 and 3.

-1. Create snapshot through Host
+1. Create snapshot through Host.
 From an elevated (admin) command-prompt, run the below command:

 ```
 REG ADD "HKLM\SOFTWARE\Microsoft\BcdrAgentPersistentKeys" /v SnapshotMethod /t REG_SZ /d firstHostThenGuest /f